kishankumar8/pract-repository/README.md

-i use this repo like for m
+i use this repo like for

 Day-by-day progress matters more than perfection.